-There are two kinds of proofers that can return a proof with a single clear to-do list: an approver and the final approver.
+There are two kinds of reviewers that can return a proof with a single clear to-do list: a gatekeeper and the approver.

 They’re responsible for deciding whether the proof will continue through the workflow, or be returned to the proof owner then and there with a to-do list for action.

-If you’d like the proof to be internally checked before it moves on, an approver is perfect at the beginning of the workflow.
+If you’d like the proof to be internally checked before it moves on, a gatekeeper is perfect at the beginning of the workflow.

-If a department head needs to check the proof before another team reviews it, add an approver.
+If a department head needs to check the proof before another team reviews it, add a gatekeeper.

 Your workflow is how you’d like to design it, but if you need some advice just ask a PageProof expert.

-The final approver is positioned at the end of the proof’s workflow.
-They see the proof after all the other mandatory proofers have finished their proofing.
+The approver is positioned at the end of the proof’s workflow.
+They see the proof after all the other mandatory reviewers have finished their proofing.

 If there are no comments to be marked as to-dos, and if they like what they see, they’ll approve the proof.